AbuUbaida/abuubaida.github.io/_pages/about.md

 Currently, I am working on developing Agentic AI based solutions.
 My previous work included various NLP tasks *i.e.* stance detection, abstractive summarization, and named entity recognition, with a focus on zero-shot and few-shot learning using large language models.
 I have experience in evaluation metric design and LLM evaluation, developing RAG application(s), alongside prompt engineering techniques.
 I have also worked with model fine-tuning of transformer-based architectures for low-resource and multilingual settings.
 Recently, I have been learning about MLOps and system design.

-I am seeking full-time opportunities for enigeering roles (Research or Applied) relaed to ML/NLP. **Machine Learning** / **NLP Enigneer** ** to contribute to impactful projects in language understanding, generative AI, and scalable deployment.
-Open to opportunities in Canada / Remote.
+I am seeking full-time opportunities in enigeering roles (Research or Applied) related to ML/NLP.
+Open to relocate / Remote.

 <img src="https://img.icons8.com/color/24/000000/circled-envelope.png"/> **Email:** <span style="color:Blue">akash [dot] ubaida [at] gmail [dot] com</span>